Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

-Now the two versions of Floer complexes can be regarded as filtered complexes with respect to their action functionals.
-And those two Floer theories are related by the following transformation.
-For a generator $[l', w']$ of the geometric version Floer theory and a generator $[l, w]$ of the dynamical Floer theory, we have that
+The two versions of Floer complexes can be regarded as filtered complexes with respect to their action functionals.
+And those two Floer theories are related by a transformation.
+We refer to Section 4 in \cite{FOOO4} for more details.